zenml-io/zenml/tests/README.md

 The following commands can be used to manage ZenML test deployments:

-* `./zen-test deployment list` - lists all configured ZenML test deployments
+* `./zen-test deployment list` - lists all configured ZenML test deployments.
-* `./zen-test deployment up <deployment-name>` - sets up a local ZenML test deployment.
+* `./zen-test deployment up <deployment-name>` - starts up a local ZenML test deployment.
 For example, for a local ZenML server deployment, this will start the local ZenML server as a daemon process, same as running `zenml up`.
 * `./zen-test deployment down <deployment-name>` - tears down a local ZenML